 Other Trails in the Area

-The North Cascades has some phenomenal trails.
+The North Cascades have some phenomenal trails.
 If you have a free weekend, I cannot recommend spending a couple of days in the park.
-I hiked Maple Pass Loop and Blue Lake on the same day so I could get the most out of my day trip out there!
+I hiked Maple Pass Loop and Blue Lake on the same day, so I could get the most out of my day trip out there!

 Here are some of the best hikes in and around the North Cascades: